 We strongly suggest that you get professional headshots taken before you arrive at BAA; however, we understand that some of our students are not yet ready to make such a large financial investment.
 The most important thing is that you have a current photo of your face or a 3⁄4 body shot, and that it really looks like you!
 The photo should be in good lighting (natural lighting is great) and clearly in focus.
 This photo can be a school picture or even a snapshot- just bear in mind that it will need to be a high resolution picture, as you will need to enlarge it to 8X10 inches (the industry standard) for your final showcase and auditions.
-For a full list of headshot guidelines, please go to pages 18-23 of your Student & Parent Handbook.
-To see sample headshots, please visit: http://www.broadwayartistsalliance.org/application-auditions/view-sample-headshots-resumes
+For a full list of headshot guidelines, please consult your Student & Parent Handbook.
+To see sample headshots, please visit: